NRCM news release

 “Today we are announcing a step to begin to address cigarette butt litter in Portland,” said Sarah Lakeman, sustainability expert for the Natural Resources Council of Maine.
 “Cigarette butts are more than unsightly: They don’t biodegrade and they do contain arsenic, benzene, and other toxic chemicals that dissolve in water and pollute Casco Bay when rain sweeps them into storm drains.”

-Crafted locally by Mike Roylos, who owns the Spartan Grill, the “Sidewalk Buttlers” have been installed on posts and poles in nearly 70 places from Congress to Commercial streets to kick off the program.
+Crafted locally, the “Sidewalk Buttlers” have been installed on posts and poles in nearly 70 places from Congress to Commercial streets to kick off the program.

 “It’s a cost-effective and environmentally sensitive way to gather, control, and recycle the largest part of roadside litter,” said Roylos.
 “It doesn’t require any sidewalk real estate, is vandal-resistant, and does not hinder sweeping or snow removal.”

 Comprising 38 percent of all roadside litter, cigarette butts are the most common form of litter in Portland and the world.
 Other cities such as Vancouver, London, and New Orleans have been successful by taking similar proactive steps to address this problem.

 “We were thrilled to be asked to play a role in developing the look for the Sidewalk Buttlers,” said Chris Kast of The Brand Company.
 “For us it’s a matter of civic pride and doing what we can to keep Portland’s streets clean.”